nemoarchive/documentation/submit_open_access.md

 Data submissions to NeMO include the submission of the raw sequence files as well as derived intermediate files such as BAM files, and analyzed results including counts and cluster information.
 In addition, data submitters also submit metadata associated with the data to BCDC.

 Presently data submissions are accomplished by uploading data to the archive using Aspera.
-See the instructions to install the [Aspera client](Install-Aspera-Client).
+To install Aspera, please go to the Aspera website and download the [Aspera CLI Client](http://downloads.asperasoft.com/en/downloads/62).
+Once installed, you should have the ascp utility available to you.
+Instructions for uploading data using Aspera are [continued below](#aspera).
 To upload data to NeMO you will need credentials, which can be obtained by completing the [account request form](https://nemoarchive.org/register.php).

 To make the data easily findable by end users we have established a consistent directory structure for the projects and studies in the repository that is shown in the figure below.
 We request that you please adhere to the same directory structure for your data.
-Please create this directory structure and place files where necessary before uploading.
+Please create this directory structure and place files where necessary *before* uploading.
 You do not need to include directories that will be empty.

 ```
 biccn